Born Free USA Global Field Projects

 (Taken from the Born Free Foundation’s website.)

 Many of Born Free’s projects and campaigns require us to be persistent, patient and prepared to commit for the long haul.
-Our plans, initiated in 2006, to develop Ethiopia’s first Wildlife Rescue, Conservation and Education Center have required these very qualities.
+Our plans, initiated in 2006, to develop Ethiopia’s first Wildlife Rescue, Conservation, and Education Centre (Ensessakotteh) have required these very qualities.
 However, with support from the Ethiopian Wildlife Conservation Authority and His Excellency, President Wolde-Giorgis, we are now starting to bring benefit to many rescued wild animals who need our care.

 In a reflection of the virtues needed to develop Ensessakotteh, one animal in particular has demonstrated his own fortitude: Dolo.
 An iconic image of this young male lion suffering helped trigger plans for the center.
 Dolo was originally held on a 1-meter-long chain for four years before his removal to a temporary facility in Ethiopia’s Awash National Park.